Attila Dorn

-Karsten Brill ([ˈkarstən ˈbʁɪl]; born 27 October 1970), best known by his stage name Attila Dorn, is a German singer.
-He has been the lead vocalist of power metal band Powerwolf since 2003.
+Karsten Brill ([ˈkarstən ˈbʁɪl]; born 27 October 1970), best known professionally as Attila Dorn, is a German singer.
+He has been the lead vocalist of the power metal band Powerwolf since 2003.

 Career

 Dragon's Tongue and Meskalin (1991–1998)

 In 1991, Brill along with Derek Butsch (drums), Markus Görg (bass), Thorsten Neu (lead guitar) and Stefan Reile (rhythm guitar) created Dragon's Tongue, the first grunge band in Saarland.
 They quickly earned a very good reputation.
 They changed their name to Meskalin in 1996.
 The band was dissolved after the death of Derek Butsch in 1998.

 Red Aim (1999–2006)

 Brill joined Red Aim replacing Pascal Flach in 1999 under the stage name Dr. Don Rogers.
 After he joined the band, their music started to go more into the direction of punk rock and heavy metal.
 They also re-recorded their first studio album titled Call Me Tiger in 2000 with him.